 According to recent news reports, Florida has the dubious distinction of ranking in the top 5 states with 1 in 4 of its drivers not carrying basic auto liability insurance necessary to protect you when they cause an accident resulting in bodily injury to you.
 Thus, the odds of you being involved in an accident with someone without insurance or who is woefully underinsured may even be much greater because the type of person who doesn’t meet his legal obligation to carry auto insurance probably doesn’t have much regard for the rules of the road either.
+This is why auto insurance coverage may no longer be enough.

 And even though you may think that this doesn’t apply since you purchased “Full Coverage” from your agent, that doesn’t always mean that the policy you bought actually includes UM Coverage.
 Very often we end up telling clients who come to our office believing that they have full coverage that the person that hit them has no insurance or it was lapsed at the time of the accident, that their supposed full coverage did not include UM Coverage, and that we cannot do anything to help them.